Launch Copywriting:

 What to do before you launch

-In this episode, I talk about how to ask your audience what they want and refine your launch messaging before you start copywriting.
+How to ask your audience what they want and refine your launch messaging before you start writing.

 What to do during your launch